celest-dev/website/docs/functions/data-types.md

 # Defining custom data types

 With Celest Functions, you can use any of the core Dart types available such as `int`, `String`, and `DateTime`.
-You can also use your own custom data types.
+You can also use your custom data types.
 Celest will handle the transfer and formatting of data from your Flutter app to your backend, also known as serialization, out-of-the-box in most cases.
-In situations requiring custom serialization, you can write your own logic which will be used instead.
+In situations requiring custom serialization, you can write your logic which will be used instead.

 # Custom data type example

 Imagine you're working on an e-commerce application with an `Order` class defined in your codebase.
-In order to have Celest use that custom class, you need to place it in the `<flutter_app>/celest/lib/models.dart` file.
+To have Celest use that custom class, you need to place it in the `<flutter_app>/celest/lib/models.dart` file.

 ```dart
 // celest/lib/models.dart